QB Derek Carr says he embraces challenge of new city, team - WHIZ News

 Carr helped lead the Raiders to playoff appearances in 2016 and 2021 and owns multiple team records, including most career yards passing (35,222) and touchdown passes (217).
 But he also had the third-most starts for one team in the Super Bowl era for a quarterback who never won a playoff game for the team.

-Carr struggled in his first season under coach McDaniels, despite the addition of star receiver and close friend Davante Adams to the offense.
+Carr struggled in his first year under McDaniels, despite the addition of star receiver and close friend Davante Adams to the offense, and was benched with two weeks remaining in the regular season.

 Carr had his lowest marks since his rookie season in completion rate (60.6%) and passer rating (86.3), while posting his highest interception rate (2.8%) and his lowest yards per attempt (7.0) since 2017.